 The act of a cat running around like a maniac is affectionately termed cat zoomies.
 There are various catalysts for this normal yet seemingly hyperactive cat behavior including a period of inactivity, going to the toilet, and acting on an instinct to hunt.

-One cat is never exactly the same as another so lets look at the various triggers that drive a cat to zoom about like is’s possessed.
+One cat is never exactly the same as another so let’s look at the various triggers that drive a cat to zoom about like it’s possessed.